wend

 go in a specified direction, typically slowly or by an indirect route.

 Wendi collaborates frequently with scientists and engineers, from synthetic biology to astrophysics, to explore the frontier between science and entertainment, between imaging and imagining.
-She also writes on the history and future of scientific discovery.
-Her research on the history of artemisinin discovery, published by Asimov Press, was named “Best of Journalism” by The Syllabus.
+Parallel to her studio work, Yan writes on the history and future of scientific discovery; her research on artemisinin, published by Asimov Press, was named “Best of Journalism” by The Syllabus.

 CV